Rope Selection Guide

 So we have arranged the lines on a sliding scale to help you decide where to aim.

-Whether you're a cruiser looking to strengthen up your lines for a more adventurous outing or a racer looking for a better price point Jimmy Green has a line for you.
+Whether you are a cruiser looking to strengthen up your lines for a more adventurous voyage or a racer looking for a better performance, Jimmy Green has a line for you.

 |LIROS Matt Plait||16-20 plait spun polyester||N/A||8 strand polyester||6%|

 |LIROS Top Grip||1:1 polyester with spun polyester grip fibres||N/A||8 strand polyester||5%|

 |Marlow BlueOcean® Doublebraid||24 plait RPet Recycled Polyester||N/A||16 strand RPet polyester|

 |LIROS Braid on Braid EVO||16-20 plait polyester||N/A||12 strand polyester||5%|

 |Marlow D2 Club||16 plait polyester||N/A||12 strand SK38 Dyneema||3.5%|

 |LIROS Dynamic Plus||24-32 plait high twist polyester||12 plait polyester||12 strand SK78 Dyneema||2%|

 |Marlow D2 Racing||24 plait polyester||N/A||12 strand SK78 Dyneema||1.5%|